ecyrbe/zodios/README.md

 const user = await apiClient.getUser({ params: { id: 7 } });
 console.log(user);
 ```
+## Plugin system

-## Use token provider plugin
+### Use token provider plugin

+Zodios has a powefull plugin system that are middleware interceptors for requests and responses.
-Zodios comes with a plugin to inject and renew your tokens :
+For example, zodios comes with a plugin to inject and renew your tokens :
 ```typescript
   import { pluginToken } from '@zodios/plugins';